StevenLOL/chinese-poetry/README.md

 ### There are special words □ that were unable to map to normal Chinese characters.

-This problem affects in the context and anthor names.
+This problem affects the context and anthor names.
 ```
    "author": "趙公碩",
     "paragraphs": [